 I develop a multi-indicators approach including sedimentological, geochemical and biological proxies to track the diversity of the geosystem compartments, in order to characterise the long-term changes of hydrosystems (lake, river), ecosystems (soil, vegetation) and human practices (agriculture, farming, mining, engineering).

 I have applied my approach to case studies in France during my MSc (2010) and PhD (2014) (co-direction between the CEREGE-CNRS and IMBE-CNRS).
-Then, I have applied my approach to different contextes during my postdocs (2014-2019) in the Mediterranean (Marie Sklodowska-Curie researcher at IPHES, in Spain), in Bolivia, Chile (researcher at ISTerre-CNRS, in France), Kyrgyzstan and Iran (at IMBE-CNRS, France).
-I have been recently granted by the "La Caixa" Foundation to continue my researches at IPHES.
+Then, I have applied my approach to different contextes during my postdocs (2014-2019) in the Mediterranean (Marie Sklodowska-Curie researcher at IPHES, in Spain), in Bolivia, Chile (researcher at ISTerre-CNRS, in France), Kyrgyzstan and Iran (at IPHES and IMBE-CNRS, France).

 I have participated to 20 research projects on past Human-Environment interactions and have previously been the PI of the project “MedCoRes” (Marie-Curie Action, 2017-2018 - 150,000€), that aimed to investigate how the last hunter-gatherers and first farmers have responded to rapid ecosystem changes in a context of sea-level rise (Brisset et al. 2018 - Global and Planetary Changes).